mcellteam/mcell/libmcell/documentation/generated/model.rst

      | it is a useless python object.

    * | reaction_rule: ReactionRule
-     | The callback function will be called whenever is this reaction rule applied.
+     | The callback function will be called whenever this reaction rule is applied.

   | Defines a function to be called when a reaction was processed.
   | It is allowed to do state modifications except for removing reacting molecules,
   | they will be removed automatically after return from this callback.
+  | Unlimited number of reaction callbacks is allowed.

 * | **load_bngl**

    * | file_name: str
    * | observables_files_prefix: str = ''
-     | Prefix to be used when creating files with observable values.
+     | Prefix to be used when creating files where observable values are stored during simulation.

    * | default_release_region: Region = None
+     | Used as region for releases for seed species that have no compartments specified.

    * | parameter_overrides: Dict[str, float] = None
+     | For each key k in the parameter_overrides, if it is defined in the BNGL's parameters section,
+     | its value is ignored and instead value parameter_overrides[k] is used.

   | Loads sections\: molecule types, reaction rules, seed species, and observables from a BNGL file
   | and creates objects in the current model according to it.